Hubert H. Humphrey Metrodome: Other events

-Record NFL plays

-The Metrodome will also be remembered in NFL history as the site of four of the longest NFL touchdowns in history in terms of yardage.
-From scrimmage, only 15 plays have ever gone the maximum 99 yards for a touchdown in league history.
-One of the two runs on that list is by Dallas Cowboys running back Tony Dorsett against the Vikings on January 3, 1983, during a Monday Night Football game.
-One of the 13 such pass plays is Vikings quarterback Gus Frerotte's connection with receiver Bernard Berrian during a game against the Chicago Bears on November 30, 2008.

-Because returns can go longer than 99 yards, the Metrodome had also seen the record set for longest return at the maximum possible total of 109 yards.
-On November 4, 2007, the San Diego Chargers' Antonio Cromartie returned a missed Vikings field goal for a touchdown, a mark that stood unequaled until October 27, 2013, when Minnesota's Cordarrelle Patterson returned the Green Bay Packers' opening kickoff of Sunday Night Football, the maximum distance.

 Naming rights

 In 2009, Mall of America purchased naming rights for the field at Metrodome.
 The contract stated that the field would be called "Mall of America Field at Hubert H. Humphrey Metrodome" for a three-year period, beginning October 5, 2009, and ending February 28, 2012.
 The name was still used for the 2012 and 2013 seasons.

 Despite possible inference from the signage, the MoA name applied only to the field, not the stadium as a whole.
 The building remained Hubert H. Humphrey Metrodome.
 The connection between Mall of America and the Metrodome is also notable because Mall of America is built on the site of the former Metropolitan Stadium.
 The mall and the dome were located about 10 mi apart from each other.

-Foul "poles"

-From the tops of the outfield fences upwards, the baseball foul poles in the Metrodome were unique, in that they were not "poles" at all.
-Instead, they consisted of a fabric-like material.
-In left field, the "pole" hung from the roof, down to the top of the left field fence.
-In right field, the "pole" hung from the bottom of the upper deck to the top of the right field fence.
-Because the upper deck in right field overhung the playing field slightly, this resulted in the foul pole not being vertical, actually leaning inward slightly toward home plate.